Agreement in Principle

 1: Approach banks and building societies

-You can approach any lender to secure your first mortgage.
+You can approach any lender to get a Mortgage in Principle.

-You can approach as many lenders as you wish to find the best mortgage rate options for you, although it can be time-consuming to repeat the process with each lender.
+You can approach as many lenders as you wish to find the best Mortgage in Principle for you, although it can be time-consuming to repeat the process with each lender.

 2: Work with a mortgage broker

-They can help to speed up the move and reduce the stress of the house buying process.
+Working with a mortgage broker can help to speed up the process and reduce the stress of manually getting lots of different MIPs from separate lenders.

-They can also help out if your credit rating isn’t where it ideally needs to be, if you have income/affordability issues, a less straightforward employment history or are buying a unique property.
+They can also help if your credit rating isn’t where it ideally needs to be, you have income/affordability issues, a less straightforward employment history or are buying a unique property.

 Mortgage in Principle FAQs